 There are many pain producing structures in your back including muscles, joints, ligaments, tendons, discs and nerves.
 Irritation or dysfunction of any of these structures may ultimately cause problems like low back pain, spine pain, central low back pain or mid back pain leading you to seek appropriate back treatment options.

 The term “pinched nerve” can come from a number of causes at numerous locations.
-Nerves can be impinged and various signs such as the spinal canal, intervertebral foramen, between muscles, joint openings and distal extremity locations.
-Depending on the location of you “pinched nerve” will depend on the appropriate management approach for your condition.
+Nerves can be impinged and various sites such as the spinal canal, intervertebral foramen, between muscles, joint openings and distal extremity locations.
+The location of your “pinched nerve” will depend on the appropriate management approach for your condition.

 (Dr Peter performing a prone diversified adjustment)

-(Activator: a handheld chiropractors use for specific adjustments)
+(Activator: a handheld instrument chiropractors use for spinal adjustments)

-Similarly to rolling or spraining your ankle you can sprain joints in your lower back.
-The most often sight of this at your sacro-iliac joint or SIJ as most health care practitioners refer to it.
+Similar to rolling or spraining your ankle, you can sprain joints in your lower back.
+The most often site of this is at your sacro-iliac joint or ‘SIJ’ as most health care practitioners refer to it.
 Your sacro-iliac joints are the two bony points on your lower back, above your buttock and approximately 5cm either side of your spine.
 The pain experienced with your SIJ can either be very localised or have pain referral to you buttock and also up your back.
 It is often very uncomfortable to sit when you have sprained this joint in your lower back.

-Scoliosis is a lateral curvature of the spine that can be either to the left or the right described as levoscoliosis or dextroscoliosis receptively.
+Scoliosis is a lateral curvature of the spine that can be either to the left or the right described as levoscoliosis or dextroscoliosis respectively.
 Scoliosis can be congenital/structural or a developmental/functional scoliosis.
 Uneven distribution of loading on the spine as seen through scoliosis, will present with muscle soreness and tightness.
-Chiropractors or spine focused practitioners who have a special interest in assessing and managing patients with scoliosis.
-Many patients gain symptomatic relief from chiropractic adjustments and other chiropractic mordalities.
-In some severe chiropractors may not be able to help with scoliosis however, as professionals Chiropractors will refer you if warranted to the relevant health care practitioner who be best equipped to deal with your specific case.
+Chiropractors and spine-focused practitioners have an interest in assessing and managing patients with scoliosis.

-Our Chiropractors are trained in range of Chiropractic techniques and multi-disciplinary modalities.
-Depending on your specific condition you Chiropractors may use Gonstead, Diverisified, Flexion Distraction, Pelvic Blocking, Activator, Drop-piece, Arthrostim and more.
+Our team are trained in range of Chiropractic techniques and multi-disciplinary modalities.
+Depending on your specific condition, your Chiropractor may use Gonstead, Diverisified, Flexion Distraction, Pelvic Blocking, Activator, Drop-piece, Arthrostim and more.

 Gonstead Chiropractic analyses the alignment of vertebral bodies and their relative position of fixation through the spinous process.
-Our 4 Chiropractors have a special interest in Gonstead technique as they have all spent 36 months of their 5 year University learning and implementing this world renowned technique.
-Gonstead Chiropractic may help to improve those specifically with sciatic pain and referred pain, as it may help to reduce pressure on intervetebral discs.
+Our Chiropractors have an interest in Gonstead technique as they have spent a portion of the 5-year University degree learning and implementing this world renowned technique.
+Gonstead Chiropractic may help to improve pain associated sciatica and referred pain, as it may help to reduce pressure on inter-vetebral discs.

-Our Chiropractors use Activator’s or handheld adjusting instruments to specifically target precise joints when treating your condition.
-This allows maximum specificity with pressure, angulation and contact point allow ensure the correct area is being adjusted.
-Activator can be used on pelvis as well as the spine and extremities.
+Our Chiropractors use Activators or handheld adjusting instruments to target joints when treating your condition.
+This allows more specificity with pressure, angulation and contact point ensure the correct area is being adjusted.
+Activator can be used on the pelvis as well as the spine and extremities.
 This tool is used widely across the world uses it’s own method to assess the whole body.
-Activator can be used in acute cases or with those have osteo-arthritis of the spine to be as specific and gentle as possible.
+Activator can be used in acute cases or with those who have more chronic conditions such as osteo-arthritis.